PBW parametrizations and generalized preprojective algebras: Nilpotent varieties and MV polytopes

 \begin{prop} Let $\gamma$ be a weight such that $\langle \gamma, \alpha_i \rangle \leq 0$ for $ i\in Q_0$.
 Then, we have the following equalities for a crystal module $T\in \Efilt{\Pi}$:

 \begin{proof} Note that we can regard $T$ as a module in $\rep{\Pi}$ or $\rep{\affPi}$.
-By Definition \ref{def_reflection}, whether we use either of them, this dose not affect the result of $\Sigma_i T$.
+By Definition \ref{def_reflection}, this difference does not matter when we consider the module $\Sigma _{i} T$.
 The first equality \eqref{eq:Dformula1} follows from the following isomorphisms:

 Next, we consider the second equality \eqref{eq:Dformula2}.
 In the above isomorphisms, we obtain, by substituting $T= \Sigma_i^- T$,

 Now, Corollary \ref{cor:dimNhomext} says that